 Increasing the Efficiency of Locating and Removing Ghost Nets in the Upper Great Lakes

-The University of Wisconsin Sea Grant is partnering with the NOAA Marine Debris Program to implement an effective, on-the-ground derelict fishing gear removal program that will improve the safety and quality of the Great Lakes.
+The University of Wisconsin Sea Grant partnered with the NOAA Marine Debris Program and implemented an effective, on-the-ground derelict fishing gear removal program that improved the safety and quality of the Great Lakes.

 Type of Project: Community-based Marine Debris Removal Grant